Altagracia

 Altagracia ([altaˈɣɾasja]) is a municipality in the Rivas Department of Nicaragua.

-It is the second largest town on the island of Ometepe.
+It is the largest town on the island of Ometepe, above the town of Moyogalpa.
 Its original name was Astagalpa, meaning ‘house of the herons’ in Nahuatl.
 This city also has a ferry port, Puerto de Gracia, that services Granada and San Carlos near the Rio San Juan.
 However, due to seasonal water level fluctuations, this port and the nightly ferry crossings are often seasonally cancelled.

 History

 Altagracia is home to a cathedral which was built in 1924.
 The city has recently installed a sculpture park next to the cathedral that contains important pre-Columbian art made from basalt rock.
 The figures are of great size, and represent human figures and their alter egos, mainly the eagle and jaguar.

 Also present in Altagracia is the Museum of Ometepe (Museo de Ometepe) with a large archaeological and ethnographic collection.